Doxuno

 ACCEPTANCE AND INSPECTION

-Buyer shall have the right to inspect the Goods upon delivery to verify conformity with the specifications described in this Agreement.
-Buyer shall have 10 business days following delivery to inspect the Goods and notify Seller of any non-conformity, defect, or discrepancy ("Inspection Period").
+Buyer may inspect the Goods upon delivery to verify conformity.
+Buyer shall have 10 business days following delivery to inspect and notify Seller of any non-conformity, defect, or discrepancy ("Inspection Period").

 5.